Strengthening Operational Resilience: A Crucial Goal for Surviving the Next Threat

 Moving forward, operational resilience will increasingly become a differentiator for companies large and small.
 Customers want reassurance that when disaster strikes, the companies they choose to engage with can still deliver on their commitments—from delivering products that inspire to helping them troubleshoot and solve problems to developing new services that address emergent needs.

 If the pandemic has taught us anything, it’s that operational resiliency is paramount.
 And, this was certainly validated at the Riverbed Global User Conference, where more than 1,000 attendees gathered virtually to discuss every angle of operational resilience and more.
-If you were unable to attend the event on November 17, all 36 sessions are now available to view or download on demand.
-You can see the full lineup of sessions, covering technology trends, use cases, customer stories, and demos, plus register to access here.
+If you were unable to attend the event, we’ve compiled more than 30 sessions and keynote replays from our conference to give you the essential capabilities and how-to advice needed to maximize performance and visibility of any network for any application to all users, anywhere.
+Register to access the full library of content, here.